Compare Thermomix models

 Difference between Thermomix models

-Above you can see how the last few models have been improved.
+Above you can see how the last few Thermomix models have been improved.

-The move between the TM31 and the TM5/TM6 is the most significant: the bowl is slightly bigger (10% larger); the Varoma is also slightly bigger and they look different – the TM5 & TM6 have a touchscreen and dial whereas the TM31 had buttons to select the temperature and knob to turn for speed.
+The move between the TM31 and the TM5/TM6 was significant: the bowl is 10% larger; the Varoma is also slightly bigger and they look different – the TM5 & TM6 have a touchscreen and dial whereas the TM31 had buttons to select the temperature and knob to turn for speed.
 My own TM31 had a metal Varoma.

 TM5 to TM6

-The TM6 looks similar to the TM5 but it has a bigger screen (making it much easier to read – a big win for my older customers) and the TM6 has a lot more functions than its predecessor.
+The TM6 looks similar to the TM5 but it has a bigger screen and the TM5 is only wifi enabled with something called teh ‘Cook-key’.
+The TM6 and TM7 have wifi enabled , making searching for recipes really easy (the TM5 required you to ‘synchronise’ and the TM6 has a lot more functions than its predecessor.

 I found I use my TM6 a lot more than when I had a TM5 or TM31, as the ability to search on screen and not have to synchronise every time I added recipes, made it more user friendly.
 The additional functions also are great, particularly the slow cook function.